Elmont–UBS Arena station: History

-The LIRR anticipates that the new Elmont station would not be expected to generate new commuter ridership but would instead result in a shift of existing riders living in Bellerose Terrace and Elmont that currently use other stations.
-With the operation of the Elmont station, existing levels of commuter service would be maintained to other LIRR stations (e.g., Queens Village, Bellerose, Floral Park) and the addition of the Elmont station would not be anticipated to result in an impact to commuter service.
+The LIRR's officials stated that they did not expect the new Elmont station to generate new commuter ridership – but that the station would instead result in a shift of existing riders living in Bellerose Terrace and Elmont who previously used other stations.
+With the operation of the Elmont station, existing levels of commuter service to other LIRR stations (e.g., Queens Village, Bellerose, Floral Park) has been maintained, and officials further stated that the addition of the Elmont–UBS Arena station would not result in an impact to commuter service.

 On November 20, 2021, the eastbound platform opened for the Islanders' first game at UBS Arena that night.
 While construction of the westbound platform continued, customers were required to use free shuttle buses or walk to UBS Arena or Belmont Park station until the westbound platform opened the following year.
 The westbound platform officially opened on October 6, 2022, for the Islanders–Devils preseason game that night.

-On February 8, 2023, the LIRR announced that Elmont station would be served by trains from the Ronkonkoma Branch and Port Jefferson Branch as far as Huntington, with limited service during peak hours and most trains stopping during weekday evening or weekend hours.
+On February 8, 2023, the LIRR announced that the Elmont–UBS Arena station would be served by trains on the Port Jefferson Branch as far as Huntington and on the Ronkonkoma Branch, with limited service during peak hours and most trains stopping during weekday evening or weekend hours.
+As of April 2024, service is primarily provided by trains on the Hempstead Branch, with the Ronkonkoma and Port Jefferson Branches providing limited service.